Deities

 Beast Gods

-They typically appear in animal or hybrid forms of immense size and possess control over natural forces connected to their domains.
-The Beast Gods interact more directly with mortals than higher deities, sometimes appearing physically during times of great need or when natural balance faces significant threats.
+Having survived the transition between dimensional epochs, they possess knowledge and abilities that transcend the natural laws governing the Seventh Dimension.
+They typically appear in animal or hybrid forms of immense size and possess control over forces that seem to bend reality itself.
+The Beast Gods interact more directly with mortals than higher deities, sometimes appearing physically during times of great need, their otherworldly presence a reminder of their origins beyond the current plane of existence.

-Many of Solaris' indigenous cultures maintain traditions honoring these entities, with Beastkin and Grovekin particularly devoted to their worship and protection.
+Many of Solaris' indigenous cultures maintain traditions honoring these entities, with Beastkin and Grovekin particularly devoted to their worship and protection, though few understand the true cosmic significance of these beings as remnants of a previous reality.

 Sunder the Warden